March Resource Round-Up – Leaping into Spring – and a FREEBIE!

 Un-scrambling sentences is a great way to build high-frequency word fluency, phonic/decoding skills and sensical sentence building skills.
 My kiddos play Clever Clover with and without the recording sheet.

 Collecting recording sheets from activities done during word work is a great way to keep tabs on their competency even when you are busy working with other children during small groups.

 One of my kiddos favorite word work activities is sight word board games.
 I change them out each month.
 This one is called Shamrock Hop.

-Each resource I have these in includes a game board that has words that I want my kiddos to work on AND a blank one so that teachers can use words of their choice!
+This March activity comes as a game board that has words that I want my kiddos to work as well as a blank one so that teachers can use words of their choice!